Research Your Federal Financial Aid Options.

 Check with your school to learn about institutional scholarships.

-Find out if your institution offers scholarships institutional scholarships and if you qualify for any of them.
+Find out if your institution offers institutional scholarships and if you qualify for any of them.

 If you are a Veteran or Service Member, learn about the benefits and grants available to you.